 Noel Young wine merchant: "T-Oinos Clos Stegasta is the best Assyrtiko I have ever tasted".

 The La Tour Melas Connection:

 We were first recommended to T-Oinos Estate by Kyros Melas of La Tour Melas; the oenologist who first planted Melas' estate, Panos Zoumboulis, is also the father of the present oenologist at T-Oinos, Thanos Georgalas, who has worked as some of the napa valleys greatest wineries.

 Aside from family connections, Melas recommended T-Oinos as the only other estate in Greece with a vision for the potential of Greek wines as great as his own.
 Avantangelos spares no expense in the production of his wines, taking minute yields from his vineyards and flying in his friend Nadine Goublin of Burgundy's Domaine Jacques Prieur to oversee winemaking.

-And our launch tasting in March 2016 showed that this vision is well on the road to being realised.
+Our launch tasting in March 2016 showed that this vision is well on the road to being realised.
 Throughout the range, the depth and concentration of fruit was astounding.
-The Clos Stegasta Assyrtiko bursted with the minerality and salinity of Tinos' volcanic soils and maritime proximity, while the Mavrotragano showed massively brooding depths of dark fruit, leather, tar and liquorice - and these, plus huge ageing potential, in the Clos Stegasta Mavrotragano.
+The Clos Stegasta Assyrtiko really showed the minerality and salinity of Tinos' volcanic soils and maritime proximity, while the Mavrotragano showed massively brooding depths of dark fruit, leather, tar and liquorice - and these, plus huge ageing potential, in the Clos Stegasta Mavrotragano.

-While the wines aren't cheap, it takes the fruit of three vines to produce a single bottle of T-Oinos' Clos Stegasta - and they truly belong alongside Europe's greatest fine wines.
+While the wines aren't cheap, it takes the fruit of three vines to produce a single bottle of T-Oinos' Clos Stegasta - they truly belong alongside Europe's finest wines.
 As noted Cambridge wine merchant Noel Young put it: "it is however one of, if not the best wine made from Assyrtiko I have tasted".